LiveRamp/generative/README.md

 'nuff said.

 #### Seed and variable management
-One really important aspect of generative testing is making sure you can reproduce a test that fails so that you can find an fix the issue.
+One really important aspect of generative testing is making sure you can reproduce a test that fails so that you can find and fix the issue.
 Generating values from a Generative object ensures you use a consistent seed for a given test, and always prints the seed of a failing test in the exception message.
 Additionally, for getting nice error reports, you can name variables:
 ```
  runTests(100, (testNumber, g) -> {
         Integer theInt = g.namedVar("The Number").anyPositiveIntegerLessThan(50);